splunk/observability-workshop/content/en/other/gdi/4-instrument.md

   - Update our Dockerfile for REVIEW so that our program is bootstrapped with splunk-py-trace

 {{% notice title="Note" style="info" %}}
-We will accomplish this by 1) generating a new requirements.txt file, 2) generating a new container image with an updated Dockerfile for REVIEW and then 3) update the review.deployment.yaml to capture all of these changes.
+We will accomplish this by:

+1. generating a new requirements.txt file
+2. generating a new container image with an updated Dockerfile for REVIEW and then
+3. update the review.deployment.yaml to capture all of these changes.

 {{% /notice %}}

 ## 2. Update the REVIEW container